When is it Acceptable to Sue?

 - Suicidal Thoughts: Various medications, especially those which are prescribed to prevent suicide and depression, have been found to have the opposite effect.
 Studies show that many anti-depressants significantly increase the risk of suicide.
 Other drugs that have been found to cause suicidal thoughts and actions are painkillers and drugs prescribed to treat bipolar disorder.

-- Death: When a loved one has passed away, and the patient’s family suspects that the death may have been due to the adverse side effects of a medication, the family should hire a dangerous products lawyer.
+- Death: When a loved one has passed away, and the patient’s family suspects that the death may have been due to the adverse side effects of a medication, the family should hire a dangerous products or a mass tort lawyer.

 List of Dangerous Medications that Cause Serious Side Effects